canonical/ubuntu-pro-client/dev-docs/howtoguides/how_to_release_a_new_version_of_ua.md

 1. Prepare SRU Launchpad bugs.

     a.
-We do this even before a succesful merge into ubuntu/devel because the context added to these bugs is useful for the Server Team reviewer.
+We do this even before a successful merge into ubuntu/devel because the context added to these bugs is useful for the Server Team reviewer.

     b.
 Create a new bug on Launchpad for ubuntu-advantage-tools and use the format defined [here](https://wiki.ubuntu.com/UbuntuAdvantageToolsUpdates#SRU_Template) for the description.
       * The title should be in the format `[SRU] ubuntu-advantage-tools (27.1 -> 27.2) Xenial, Bionic, Focal, Jammy`, substituting version numbers and release names as necessary.